paulinewee/voca/readme/README.md

 * (3 points) Perform client side form validation using custom JavaScript or JavaScript **library**

-  * I will validate the input of the forms by checking if they're the correct language or comma-separated-value format
+  * I will validate the input of the forms by checking if they're in the right comma-separated-value format
 * (2 points) Use a CSS framework or UI toolkit, use a reasonable of customization of the framework (don't just use stock Bootstrap - minimally configure a theme):

-  * I will use [tailwind.css](https://tailwindcss.com/) and design custom themes that the user can choose from
+  * I will use [tailwind.css](https://tailwindcss.com/) to design the application
 * (6 points) Use a front-end framework

   * I will most likely use [Next.js](https://nextjs.org/) as my frontend